somecoolguy/java-playing-cards/README.md

 # java-playing-cards
-Beginning implementation of a representation of a deck of poker-style playing cards.
+A representation of a deck of poker-style playing cards.